-Maintenance philosophies can be classified into two categories, these are reactive and proactive maintenance.
-As the name indicates, reactive maintenance is unplanned, it is simply taking corrective actions as an equipment exhibits fault symptoms that humans can sense or it just breaks down.
+Maintenance philosophies can be classified into two categories.
+These are reactive and proactive maintenance.
+As the name indicates, reactive maintenance is unplanned; it simply takes corrective actions as equipment exhibits fault symptoms that humans can sense or break down.

 According to the data of Statista in the manufacturing sector:

 “As of 2020, 76% of the respondents reported following a proactive maintenance strategy, while 56% used reactive maintenance (run-to-failure).”

 “The global predictive maintenance market is expected to expand at 25.5% CAGR to reach USD 23 billion in 2025 during the forecast period.”